WordPress/openverse/docs/projects/README.md

 individual pieces of the project by _exclusively_ reading the information present in the GitHub issue or task they are being assigned.

-> **Warning** If this isn't possible, planning was insufficient, and we may want
-> to place the project in `status: On Hold` to re-adjust.
-It's a very important
-> aspect of the work.

-> **Note for implementers**: With sufficient planning, it may make certain
-> issues able to be easily implemented at the same time, in a single PR.
-> However, this should be avoided.
-The implementation plan will have split the
-> work into small, atomic, and digestible chunks of work that progress the
-> project at an appropriate pace.
-Keep in mind that small PRs are reviewed
-> _much_ faster than bigger PRs.
-While implementing two or three issues in one
-> go may _feel_ faster, it is often no faster, but much riskier (due to
-> increased review overhead) than going step-by-step.

-> **Note for code reviewers**: Code reviewers should focus primarily on the
-> technical aspects of the implementation required by the issue.
-At times,
-> during the course of a project, significant issues will only be discovered
-> during implementation and sometimes an alarm bell must be rung.
-However, these
-> should be reserved for issues that will cause long-term harm to the project.
-> Merely disagreeing with a particular detail of the project's implementation
-> details is not sufficient for holding up a PR that is part of a larger,
-> carefully planned project, for which a technical implementation plan has
-> already been reviewed and approved.
-Therefore, avoid raising objections to the
-> broad technical decisions of a PR unless they do cause long term harm to the
-> project.
-This allows projects to move along at an expedient pace and trusts
-> that the project planners did their due diligence in considering alternatives.
+> **Warning**
 >
+> If this isn't possible, planning was insufficient, and we may want to place
+> the project in `status: On Hold` to re-adjust.
+It's a very important aspect of
+> the work.

+#### Notes for Implementors

+With sufficient planning, it may make certain issues able to be easily implemented at the same time, in a single PR.
+However, this should be avoided.
+The implementation plan will have split the work into small, atomic, and digestible chunks of work that progress the project at an appropriate pace.
+Keep in mind that small PRs are reviewed _much_ faster than bigger PRs.
+While implementing two or three issues in one go may _feel_ faster, it is often no faster, but much riskier (due to increased review overhead) than going step-by-step.

+#### Notes for code reviewers

+Code reviewers should focus primarily on the technical aspects of the implementation required by the issue.
+At times, during the course of a project, significant issues will only be discovered during implementation and sometimes an alarm bell must be rung.
+However, these should be reserved for issues that will cause long-term harm to the project.
+Merely disagreeing with a particular detail of the project's implementation details is not sufficient for holding up a PR that is part of a larger, carefully planned project, for which a technical implementation plan has already been reviewed and approved.
+Therefore, avoid raising objections to the broad technical decisions of a PR unless they do cause long term harm to the project.
+This allows projects to move along at an expedient pace and trusts that the project planners did their due diligence in considering alternatives.

-> Of course, exceptions to this do exist and reviewers are expected to point out
-> when there is a significant issue with the implementation details of a PR that
-> will cause long-term harm.
+Of course, exceptions to this do exist and reviewers are expected to point out when there is a significant issue with the implementation details of a PR that will cause long-term harm.

+Reviewers should also be mindful to point out when an implementer has implemented multiple issues in a single PR, in a manner which makes reviewing difficult or much more time-consuming.

 #### Providing project updates

+Weekly public updates are the best way for Openverse contributors and maintainers to understand the health of our projects.
+Most crucially, these updates allow us to allocate resources to projects that need them before work stalls completely.

 Project updates should be left as weekly comments in the project threads.
-Even if the update is "the project has stalled." or "No developments this week", the updates should still be posted.
+Even if the update is "the project is blocked." or "No developments this week.", the updates should still be posted.
 This removes ambiguity for folks visiting the project, avoiding questions like "I don't see an update this week; is it being worked on or not?"